 Instructor Role: University Solar Network’s PV Development for Institutions Course

 Most recently, TPE supported the creation of a tool set and curriculum that MREA and universities can replicate to prepare students in science, business, law, engineering and related fields for careers in the solar industry, including MREA’s University Solar Network’s PV Development for Institutions Course.
-TurningPoint Energy founder and president Jared Schoch is one of six instructors for the course, currently underway January 29 through March 25, 2018.
+TurningPoint Energy founder and president Jared Schoch was one of six instructors for the course, January 29 through March 25, 2018.
 View the course description and syllabus.

 According to the MREA, the PV Development for Institutions course was inspired by and designed upon lessons learned from the Solar Endowment PV Investment Roadmap.